designerkamal/obopay.github.io/obopay-payment-sdk-web.md

    - Voter's Id of Parent (PARENTS_VOTER) : Front and Back

-- Self Identification (SELF_IDENTIFICATION)
+1. Self Identification (SELF_IDENTIFICATION)

     - Selfie (SELF_PHOTO)

-- Identity proof (PROOF_OF_IDENTITY)
+3. Identity proof (PROOF_OF_IDENTITY)

     - School/College Student Id (STUDENT_ID) : Front and Back

-- Age proof (AGE_PROOF)
+4. Age proof (AGE_PROOF)

     - Birth Certificste (BIRTH_CERTIFICATE) : Front
     - SSLC Certificate (SSLC_CERTIFICATE) : Front

-**For adult, one of each document type:**
+___For adult, one of each document type:___

-- Address proof (PROOF_OF_ADDRESS)
+1. Address proof (PROOF_OF_ADDRESS)

     - Driving License of self (DRIVER_LICENSE) : Front and Back
     - Passport of self (PASSPORT) : Front and Back
     - Ration Card (RATION_CARD) : Front and Back
     - Voter's Id (VOTER) : Front and Back

-- Self Identification (SELF_IDENTIFICATION)
+2. Self Identification (SELF_IDENTIFICATION)

     - Selfie (SELF_PHOTO)

-- Identity proof (PROOF_OF_IDENTITY)
+3. Identity proof (PROOF_OF_IDENTITY)

     - PAN Card (PAN_CARD) : Front

 It is important that business system remembers the status of user KYC.
 Status should have following values: 'UPLOADED', 'SUSPENDED' or 'APPROVED'.
-This field is updated via kycStatusUpdateUrl (Described in section below)
+This field is updated via kycStatusUpdateUrl (Described in section below).
 Business should nudge user to fix SUSPENDED KYC based on this field.

 ## Callback to kycStatusUpdateUrl